Mystery Men: Music

 The musical score for Mystery Men was composed by Stephen Warbeck.
 Written within a 28-day time span, the score was recorded on the Sony Scoring Stage.
 "I was quite liberal in the choice of instruments, because I've chosen a couple of Hungarian instruments, the tárogató and the cimbalom, and also a Greek instrument, the bouzouki," said Warbeck on the film's range of sounds.
 "And then Mike Fisher and the other percussionists have brought along an exciting range of stuff which are so interesting and varied that we keep picking bits of those and adding them in."
 After Warbeck's contributions were completed, the film's producers decided to alter various scenes.
 Because of this, composer Shirley Walker was brought in to create additional music and rearrange Warbeck's score to fit the new running time.

-A soundtrack album was released on July 6, 1999, by Interscope Records.
+A soundtrack album was released on July 6, 1999, by Interscope Records. the album spawned two singles, "All Star", and "Who Are Those Mystery Men".

+The soundtrack album's first single, the recently recorded "All Star" by the California rock band Smash Mouth (which was heard during the end credits of the movie) became a critically and massively successful international hit after their manager Robert Hayes licensed it for the film's official soundtrack.
+And to promote it, a music video directed by McG was made featuring footage from the film.
+It became their signature song, peaking at number 4 on the Billboard Hot 100, nominated for the Best Pop Performance by a Duo or Group with Vocals at the 42nd Annual Grammy Awards, and it was later licensed to be used in many films, TV shows, commercials and more.

 Additional songs featured in the film include: